Asian stocks mixed ahead of US inflation data

 Banks made some of the strongest gains as bond yields edged higher.
 Banks benefit from higher yields, which allow them to charge higher interest rates on loans.
 The yield on the 10-year Treasury rose to 1.35% from 1.31% late Monday.

-In energy markets, benchmark U.S. crude lost 13 cents to $68.16 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the price standard for international oils, shed 12 cents to $70.51 per barrel in London.
+In energy markets, benchmark U.S. crude gained 28 cents to $68.57 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the price standard for international oils, added 37 cents to $71 per barrel in London.

 "A strong reading in the headline and core U.S. Consumer Price Index could keep supporting the USD in the short term," Anderson Alves of ActivTrades said in a report.